-1 SUMMARY OF MANAGEMENT RESPONSE: INDEPENDENT AUDITOR RESPONSE: Management agrees with the recommendation.
-TAP International commends District District Counsel agrees that early involvement by the Counsel initiation of activities to District Counsel's Office and Risk Management on address this recommendation. complex, high-value, or large-scale Valley Water projects that will involve contracts would generally be beneficial.
+SUMMARY OF MANAGEMENT RESPONSE: Management agrees with the recommendation.

+District Counsel agrees that early involvement by the District Counsel's Office and Risk Management on complex, high-value, or large-scale Valley Water projects that will involve contracts would generally be beneficial.
 While there have been recent efforts to include the District Counsel's Office in the early planning processes for some projects (e.g., the Anderson Dam Retrofit Project), more consistency would be beneficial.
 This consistency can be increased through the development of the recommended decision-making guide and its use by the CEO and Chief Operating Officers since they are the ones who will be aware of future projects and project needs.
 The District Counsel is happy to attempt to convene the recommended workgroup and hopes the other BAOs and Valley Water's Chief Operating Officers and Chief Financial Officer will support and participate in the workgroup.

 Target Implementation: May 1, 2021.
 Unless different direction is received from the Board of Directors, the District Counsel does not believe that implementation of this recommendation needs to wait upon the appointment of a successor District Counsel.